'SNL' Star Brings Awareness To An Uncommon Mental Health Issue

 “It is working, slowly but surely,” he told Maron.
 “I’ve been having a lot of problems.
 This whole year has been a f***ing nightmare.
 This has been the worst year of my life, getting diagnosed with this and trying to figure out how to learn with this and live with this.”

-His experience isn’t uncommon: BPD is often misdiagnosed since its symptoms are similar to other mental illnesses such as bipolar disorder.
-BPD causes severe mood instability and impulsive behavior, and a person living with it may struggle with intense periods of depression or anger, distorted self-image and have difficulties with relationships.
+His experience isn’t uncommon: Borderline personality disorder is often misdiagnosed since its symptoms are similar to other mental illnesses such as bipolar disorder.
+Borderline personality disorder causes severe mood instability and impulsive behavior, and a person living with it may struggle with intense periods of depression or anger, distorted self-image and have difficulties with relationships.

-An estimated 1.6 percent of American adults deal with BPD, though that figure could actually approach 6 percent, according to the National Alliance on Mental Illness.
+An estimated 1.6 percent of American adults deal with borderline personality disorder, though that figure could actually approach 6 percent, according to the National Alliance on Mental Illness.

-Peterson joins the ranks other public figures ― including NFL star Brandon Marshall (who also has BPD), Jon Hamm and Emma Stone ― who have talked openly about their mental health issues.
+Davidson joins the ranks other public figures ― including NFL star Brandon Marshall (who also has borderline personality disorder), Jon Hamm and Emma Stone ― who have talked openly about their mental health issues.

 Their candor about mental illness is not only refreshing, it’s vital: Research shows feeling ashamed about a mental health condition can prevent people from seeking help.
 However, celebrity advocacy can help overcome that barrier.